Tag Archives: kayaking in southern france

 twistarn3

-We set off, me assuming my Alpacka would be a lot slower, but Robin likes to bimble along, waving his bow around.
-The Tarn was shallow and so his skeg took quite a beating, made worse by the rearward weight bias.
-They’re pretty much unbreakable but I’d have removed it even if the tracking may have suffered.
+We set off from La Malene, me assuming my Alpacka would be a lot slower, but Robin likes to bimble along, waving his bow around.
+The Tarn was shallow and so his skeg took quite a beating, made worse by his rearward seating prefs.
+They’re pretty much unbreakable but I’d have removed it, even if the tracking may have suffered.

 twistarn6